The whole armor of God. 6:10-20

 v10.
 "Be strengthened in the Lord".
 The source of this courage is found "in the Lord."
 He is the one who will strengthen us in the trials of life.
 This strengthening Paul calls God's "mighty power", the power that raised Christ to life, Eph.1:19-20.
 It is the power that comes from the operation of the Holy Spirit in our inner psyche, Eph.3:16.

 v11.
-We are strengthened by putting on armor that is good for attack and defence.
-This armor comes from God and enables the wearer to stand against the deceitful attack of the devil.
+We are strengthened by putting on armor that is good for attack and defense.
+This Christ-like armor enables the wearer to stand against the deceitful attack of the devil.
 Paul has already described the devil's schemes earlier in this letter, 4:26-27.
 As far as Paul is concerned, the attack of the powers of darkness serves to undermine fellowship in the church by working on anger and hurts.

 v12.
 Paul now goes on to describe more fully these evil powers which seek to attack us.
 He reminds his readers that our real battle is not against the circumstances of life, or even against evil people.
 The real battle is spiritual, and to stand in this battle it is necessary to possess spiritual armor - "the full armor of God."
 Paul gives a number of titles to these evil powers and sums them up in the phrase, "spiritual forces of evil."
 It is fascinating to realize that not only do they inhabit the earth, but they also reside in the "heavenly realms."
 That is, their headquarters are in the spiritual domain, but of course, Christ is bringing them into subjection to himself.

 v13.
 These powers of darkness will confront us in the "day of evil" and it is then we must be found wearing God's armor.
 The evil day is the time of the great tribulation at the return of Christ, but it is also represented in the daily troubles that inflict the human race.
 The armor will enable us to stand as a good soldier, fully doing our duty - to stand and not retreat.